4th Arkansas Infantry Battalion: Organization

 Lieutenant Colonel Francis A. Terry, and Majors John McKay and Jesse A. Ross were in command.

-On the 18th of October, 1861, a grand barbacue was held at the residence of Eylas Beals to honor Capt.
+On the 18th of October, 1861, a grand barbecue was held at the residence of Eylas Beals to honor Capt.
 Murff's company, the Bayou Metre Hornets.
 The company was presented with a flag by Mrs. J. R. R. Adams at this event.
 Mrs. Adams made the following speech at the flag presentation: